gnzlbg/static_vector/README.md

 Following names have been considered:

+- `fixed_capacity_vector`: this clearly indicates what this container is all about.
 - `embedded_vector<T, Capacity>`: since the elements are "embedded" within the vector object itself.
    Sadly, the name `embedded` is overloaded, e.g., embedded systems, and while in this domain this container is very useful, it is not the only domain in which it is useful.

-- `fixed_capacity_vector`: a vector with fixed capacity, long name, but clearly indicates what this is.
 - `static_vector` (Boost.Container): due to "static" / compile-time allocation of the elements.
 The term `static` is, however, overloaded in C++ (e.g. `static` memory?).
 - `inline_vector`: the elements are stored "inline" within the vector object itself.
 The term `inline` is,